volosoft/abp-commercial-docs/en/modules/payment.md

 export class AppModule {}
 ```

-The `PaymentModule` should be imported and lazy-loaded in your routing module.
-It has a static `forLazy` method for configuration.
-It is available for import from `@volo/abp.ng.payment`.
+The `PaymentAdminModule` should be imported and lazy-loaded in your routing module as below:

 ```js
 // app-routing.module.ts